 This is the stage where you have an idea and working to bring it to life.
 At this stage, the amount of funds that is usually needed is small.

 Given the fact that you are in the very low stage of the startup lifecycle, there are limited sources for raising funds.
 Common funding sources that are used by startups in this stage are:

 2. Friends and Family:

 This is the best source to raise funding at the initial stage is to ask your friends and family.
 You can also ask them to become a part of your plan.

 Bootstrapping a startup means growing your business with no venture capital.
 It means relying on your own savings and revenue to operate.
 This is the best option if you have enough savings as there will be no pressure to pay back the fund or make people part of your plan.

-This is the prize money or financial benefit that is provided by organizations that conduct business plan competition and challenges.
-Even though the amount of money that you will get through this is not generally large, but it is usually enough for the idea stage.
+This is the prize money or financial benefit that is provided by organizations that conduct business plan competitions and challenges.
+Even though the amount of money that you will get through this is not generally large, it is usually enough for the idea stage.
 But, to win such pitching events it is a crucial and unique business plan.

 This is the stage where you have a prototype ready for your startup and you are looking forward to validating the potential demand for your startup’s product.
 This stage is also known as Proof of Concept, where you launch the prototype of the product to determine the market needs.
-And, to do this, you will be required to conduct the test the product on potential customers and conduct field trials.
+And, to do this, you will be required to conduct the test of the product on potential customers and conduct field trials.

 Common funding options that startups can utilize at this stage are: